akeever2/akeever/content/about/header/index.md

 <!-- this is a subheadline -->
 Welcome, and thank you for visiting my website!

 I am a postdoctoral researcher with experience in ecological modeling, quantitative decision analysis, and data science.
-I am passionate about applied research and creating user-friendly tools for wildlife management.
+I am passionate about applied research and creating user-friendly tools for wildlife conservation.

 Currently, I am working at Tennessee Tech University with the [Cohen Ecology Lab](https://www.cohenwildlifelab.com/).
 As a postdoc with a specialty in ecological modeling, I get to dabble in all sorts of [research projects](/project) ranging from habitat selection and landscape ecology of mallards to adaptive harvest management of white-tailed deer and wild turkeys.
 Check out my most recent exploits below.